Phobphilic/ViT-RR/README.md

-# RatioGen: ML-Based Reactivity Ratio Determination for Copolymerizations
+# ML-Based Reactivity Ratio Determination for Copolymerizations

 **RatioGen** is a machine learning (ML)-based platform for determining reactivity ratios in copolymerizations.
 By integrating deep learning models trained on millions of "reactivity ratio fingerprints" (*r*FPs), **RatioGen** simplifies and accelerates the process of determining reactivity ratios in both binary and ternary copolymerizations from sparse experimental data.